 - The Fuzzy-Go-Round Carousel and Zoo Choo Train are open.

-- Wee Play Adventure is open for animal viewing only.
+- Wee Play Adventure is open as a viewing experience only.

-- Elephant indoor viewing and Langur indoor viewing are open with one way traffic and doors propped open.
+- Elephant indoor viewing and Langur indoor viewing are open.
+Masks required and we ask you please socially distance if possible.

 - Kids Cove Barn Loft is open as a nursing station.